xrpdevs/FlareNetMessenger/README.md

 # Android-FLARE-Coston-Messenger

+05/03/2021
+I have noticed that people are cloning this project.
+If you like what you see and would like me to continue to develop this as an open source project, please leave me some feedback, or start contributing.

 [![Join the chat at https://gitter.im/xrpdevs/FlareNetMessenger](https://badges.gitter.im/xrpdevs/FlareNetMessenger.svg)](https://gitter.im/xrpdevs/FlareNetMessenger?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Our first attempt at building an app using smart contracts on the flare testnet.
 Using Android as host OS.